What is the tracking range?

 Is there a limit to the number of tags / users?

 There is no hard limit to the number of tags being tracked although our current high speed firmware supports up to 16 tags and 8 anchors.
 As tag numbers increase the update rate decreases.
-See the question “What is the update rate for each tag being tracked?” for the formula to calculate the update rate.

 How do the anchors know their positions?